 Prepare for Your Motorcycle License Test!

-It is important to practice for your bike skills test but be sure to do so safely.
-First of all, make sure that you fulfill all the legal requirements to be riding your motorcycle.
+Practicing for your bike skills test is essential, but be sure to do so safely.
+First, ensure you fulfill all the legal requirements for riding your motorcycle.
 The laws generally vary from state to state.
-Be sure to check your local state laws and fulfill all necessary requirements.
+Check your local state laws and ensure they meet all requirements.
 You need to find an appropriate spot to start your practice effectively.
 Empty parking lots are the best.
 You may check out shopping centers, schools, and community centers.
-Try and go there early in the morning on a weekend, as there will be enough light for you to see well and very less number of people.
-But before venturing into this, be sure to ask permission from the owner.
+Try to go there early in the morning on a weekend, as there will be enough light to see well and fewer people.
+But before venturing into this, ask permission from the owner.

 Buying a Motorcycle

-Before using an empty parking lot check the surface as often parked cars leave oil, which can be hazardous, especially to an inexperienced rider.
+Before using an empty parking lot, check the surface.
+Often, parked cars leave oil on the surface, which can be hazardous, especially to an inexperienced rider.
 Other potential issues to watch out for are loose gravel, glass, and other objects on the pavement.
-Wear proper protective clothing while practicing as you don’t know what might happen.
-Your bike could slip or brakes might not work properly or you could flip out and lose control.
+Wear proper protective clothing while practicing, as you don’t know what might happen.
+Your bike could slip, the brakes might not work properly, or you could flip out and lose control.
 Never ride your bike without a helmet and other protective gear.

 Practice basic exercises like slowing down and stopping safely and accelerating smoothly.
-You can also bring an experienced motorcycle rider with you, as he or she will be able to tell you what you are doing right and wrong, and how to correct any problems with your riding.
+You can also bring an experienced motorcycle rider with you, as he or she can tell you what you are doing right and wrong, and how to correct any problems with your riding.
 Be sure to address all the real “road” situations you may encounter while practicing on your bike.
-Instead of just making big, smooth turns, you should practice cornering sharply.
+You should practice cornering sharply instead of just making big, smooth turns.
 It is important to remember that riding on the road isn’t like riding in a parking lot, and there will be many unexpected variables.
-Practice is important not only for your driving test, but also for the real world, so be sure that you’ve spent enough time in parking lots before you hit the streets.
-But before that you need to acquire license and to apply for permit, for which you should prepare for motorcycle practice test.
+Practice is essential for your driving test and the real world, so be sure you’ve spent enough time in parking lots before you hit the streets.
+But before that, you need to acquire a license and apply for a permit, for which you should prepare for a motorcycle practice test.
 Happy Riding!